Pain Relief - is there another way?

 Drugs such as aspirin, ibuprofen and paracetamol work by blocking COX enzymes but have negative side effects, namely thinning of gut mucosa aka, intestinal permeability, and thus when overused results in many gut related symptoms.

 The most common LOX 5 inhibitor drug is Diclofenac.
-Side effects written on this medication’s box are Diarrhea, gastrointestinal irritation and abdominal pain - nice!
+Side effects written on this medication’s box are Diarrhoea, gastrointestinal irritation and abdominal pain - nice!

 An immune complex, sometimes called an antigen-antibody complex, is a molecule formed from the integral binding of an antibody to a soluble antigen.
 Immune complex deposition is a prominent feature of several autoimmune diseases, including systemic lupus erythematosus, rheumatoid arthritis, scleroderma and Sjögren's syndrome.